timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 Will we create a new understanding of the world that (i) explains our past experiences,
-(ii) explains the traumatic experience, and (iii) offers us hope for an satisfactory or desirable future?
+(ii) explains the traumatic experience, and (iii) offers us hope for a satisfactory or desirable future?

 Note, this point of divergence has been identified by writers before.
 As described by psychologist Janoff-Bulman above,